 The Kimberley region in the northwest of Western Australia is one of the most remote and unspoiled wilderness areas in the world.
-It’s unique geology, ancient limestone reef and rich Aboriginal culture has fascinated visitors for many years.
-It is home to some of Australia’s most beautiful and rare bird life, diverse flora and exciting fauna.
+Its unique geology, vibrant Aboriginal culture and diverse flora and fauna have fascinated visitors for many years.

 Bird enthusiasts will particularly enjoy our visit to Marlgu Billabong at Parrys Lagoon Nature Reserve.
-These reserves are havens for a vast variety of sea and waterbirds.
+These reserves are havens for a variety of waterbirds.

-We will also spend two nights on the Mitchell Plateau, visiting the magnificent Mitchell and Mertens Falls.
+We will also spend two nights at Drysdale River station where on the second day it will be possible to undertake an optional flight (at your own expense) and hike to the Mitchell Falls.
+This trip will be visiting the magnificent Mitchell and Mertens Falls.
 Landscapes around the plateau vary from mangroves and swamps to woodlands and lush rainforest patches.
 A diverse array of wildlife populates the region.
-The rugged sandstone areas are home to some rare residents like the small rock wallaby called a monjon (Petrogale burbidgei), the Rough-scaled Python (Morelia carinata) and the elusive Black Grasswren (Amytornis housei).
+The rugged sandstone areas are home to some rare residents like the small rock wallaby called a monjon (Petrogale burbidgei), the Rough- scaled Python (Morelia carinata).
 The area also has a rich indigenous history.
 Wunambal Aboriginal people have lived in the vicinity for thousands of years, and the plateau offers many excellent examples of ancient rock art.

 Download Trip Dossier Here